 The Acer Iconia W700 is a perfect blend of the tablet form factor and ultrabook specs.
 Sure, it’s a little heavier and chunkier than your average Android tablet, but that’s the price you pay for having the power of a full desktop OS like Windows 8 at your disposal.
 Well, at least it is if you want that experience out of the box.
 You could always take you’re existing Android tablet and use something like the Linux on Android Project.

 While it’s no doubt great to have the power of Windows 8 in a compact device, what happens if you find that the full on desktop experience isn’t always necessary?
 You dual boot with Android, of course, and XDA senior member ThatGrass has put togethe. . .
 READ ON »

-Posted March 3, 2013 By: Haroon Q. Raja
+Posted March 3, 2013 at 02:00 pm by Haroon Q. Raja

 The day so far at CES has been filled with product announcements that, while exciting, don’t excite us in the mobile development realm.
 Monster called up a cauldron of celebrity soup to hawk their headphones, people like Alicia Keyes and Xzibit—Yo Dawg, I heard you like celebrities…

 However, Netgear claimed that 802.11ac is here, and any mobile device announced from here on out will have 802.11ac capabilities.
 They also announced that they are “doing Google TV right” with their NeoTV Prime.

 At a different event, Intel began by talking about their next generation “Bay Trail” quad-core Atom processor, as part of their next generation tablet platform.
 The devices they s. . .
 READ ON »